domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Be the kind of person your dog thinks you are. --Ghandi, if Ghandi was cool and not a pro-caste <insert_curse_word>

 When there's smoke, there's fire. --Origin Unknown, Dates Back to 43 B.C.

+What is the robbing of a bank compared to the founding of a bank? --Bertolt Brecht, Theatre Practitioner